peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object does not represent a number, including the special not-a-number value (NaN).
+This object does not represent a number, or this object is a not-a-number (NaN) value.

 <a id="SimpleValue"></a>
 ### SimpleValue